MCUmbrella/RPS/README.md

-# RPS
+# RPS(rock-paper-scissors)
 A "rock-paper-scissors" game simulator.
-Use "java -jar RPS.jar" to play the game.
+Use "java -jar RPS*.jar" to play the game.